 Sunagawa ›› A starting point for an alternative route to Furano, passes through the colliery-era towns of Utashinai and Akabira.

-Hokkaido’s major transport hub, all limited expresses for Asahikawa (and further north) on the JR Hakodate Line depart from Sapporo.
+Hokkaido’s major transport hub on the JR Hakodate Line and the JR Chitose Line, all limited expresses for Asahikawa (and further north) depart from Sapporo.
 Daytime local trains run to Ebetsu or Iwamizawa.

 BOARDING ›› From Sapporo to Shiroishi, the line runs along the JR Chitose Line.
 Shinrinkoen (12.2km) is the nearest station to Nopporo Forest Park that contains Hokkaido Museum and Historical Village of Hokkaido.